Arcahub/kube-install-tuto/src/installation/installation.md

 # Kubernetes installation with kubeadm

-In this section we will install a Kubernetes cluster using [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).
+In this section, we will install a Kubernetes cluster using [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 The following steps are expected to be run on all nodes in the cluster.
 So first follow ***all*** the steps on the control plane node and then repeat the steps on all worker nodes.